P. B. S. Pinchback

-Pinckney Benton Stewart Pinchback (May 10, 1837 – December 21, 1921) was an American publisher, politician, and Union Army officer.
-Pinchback was the second African American (after Oscar Dunn) to serve as governor and lieutenant governor of a U.S. state.
-A Republican, Pinchback served as acting governor of Louisiana from December 9, 1872, to January 13, 1873.
-He was one of the most prominent African-American officeholders during the Reconstruction Era.
+Pinckney Benton Stewart Pinchback (May 10, 1837 – December 21, 1921) was an American publisher, politician, and Union Army officer who served as the 24th governor of Louisiana from December 9, 1872, to January 13, 1873.
+Pinchback is commonly referred to as the first African-American governor and the second lieutenant governor (after Oscar Dunn) in the United States.
+His recognition as the first African-American governor is disputed.
+Dunn served as acting governor for 39 days in 1871, more than a year before Pinchback served as acting governor, both temporarily replacing governor Henry C. Warmoth.
+A Republican, Pinchback served as acting governor of Louisiana for 35 days, during which ten acts of Legislature became law.
+He was one of the most prominent African-American officeholders during and following the Reconstruction Era.

 Pinchback was born free in Macon, Georgia, to Eliza Stewart and her master, William Pinchback, a white planter.
 His father raised the younger Pinchback and his siblings as his own children on his large plantation in Mississippi.
 After the death of his father in 1848, his mother took Pinchback and siblings to the free state of Ohio to ensure their continued freedom.
 After the start of the American Civil War, Pinchback traveled to Union-occupied New Orleans.
-There he raised several companies for the 1st Louisiana Native Guard, and became one of the few African Americans commissioned as officers in the Union Army.
+There he raised several companies for the 1st Louisiana Native Guard, and became one of the few African-Americans commissioned as officers in the Union Army.

 Pinchback remained in New Orleans after the Civil War, becoming active in Republican politics.
 He won election to the Louisiana State Senate in 1868 and became the president pro tempore of the state senate.
 He became the acting Lieutenant Governor of Louisiana following the death of Oscar Dunn in 1871 and briefly served as acting governor of Louisiana after Henry C. Warmoth was impeached.
 After the contested 1872 Louisiana gubernatorial election, Republican legislators elected Pinchback to the United States Senate.
-Due to the controversy over the 1872 elections in the state, which were challenged by white Democrats, Pinchback never seated in Congress.
+Due to the controversy over the 1872 elections in the state, which were challenged by white Democrats, Pinchback was never seated in Congress.

 Pinchback served as a delegate to the 1879 Louisiana constitutional convention, where he helped gain support for the founding of Southern University.
 In a Republican federal appointment, he served as the surveyor of U.S. customs of New Orleans from 1882 to 1885.
-Later he worked with other leading men of color to challenge the segregation of Louisiana's public transportation system, leading to the Supreme Court case of Plessy v.
+Later, he worked with other leading African-American men to challenge the segregation of Louisiana's public transportation system, leading to the Supreme Court case of Plessy v.
 Ferguson.
-To escape increasing racial oppression, he moved with his family to Washington, D.C. in 1892, where they were among the elite people of color.
+To escape increasing racial oppression, he moved with his family to Washington, D.C., in 1892, where they were among the elite African-Americans.
 He died there in 1921.